roundup 18 min read

 How much do STEM summer camps cost in the Bay Area?

-Truly free STEM-focused camps are rare, but financial aid at Camp Galileo, Lawrence Hall of Science, and UC Berkeley Youth Recreation can significantly cut costs for qualifying families.
-City recreation departments in San Jose, Oakland, and San Francisco offer affordable general science enrichment in their summer programs.
-See our complete financial aid guide for scholarship applications and deadlines.
+Truly free STEM camps are rare, but Camp Galileo, Lawrence Hall of Science, and Club SciKidz all offer scholarship or sliding-scale programs.
+City recreation departments in San Jose, Oakland, and San Francisco offer affordable science enrichment.
+See the complete Bay Area financial aid guide for deadlines and applications.

 When should I register for STEM camps in the Bay Area?